- Home

 Consultation session

-- May take up to two hours.
+- May take up to 2 hours.

 - The radiation oncologist may arrange further x-rays, scans or other tests to find out more about the cancer.

-Helping you to keep still
+Helping you to stay still

 - This is known as an immobilisation device.
 It will be made during the CT planning session.
 Depending on the area being treated, the device could be a breast board, a knee or foot cushion, or a bag that moulds to the shape of your body.

-- To make sure you are in the same position each session, a few very small permanent ink spots (tattoos) may be marked on your skin.
+- To make sure you are in the same position each session, a few permanent ink spots (tattoos) may be marked on your skin.
 These tattoos are the size of a small freckle and can’t be easily seen.

-- If you have to wear a mask or cast, the markings may be made on this rather than on your skin.
+- If you have to wear a mask or cast, the markings may be made on this device rather than on your skin.

-Additional resources
+More resources

 View the Cancer Council NSW editorial policy.